All Products

 Important

-After you synchronize data from a PolarDB for MySQL cluster to an ApsaraDB for SelectDB instance, the data types are converted.
-If you do not select Schema Synchronization for the Synchronization Types parameter, you must create tables that use the Unique Key model in the destination ApsaraDB for SelectDB instance before data synchronization.
-The schemas of the destination tables must be compatible with the synchronized data.
-For more information, see Data type mappings and Data models.
+When data is synchronized from a PolarDB for MySQL cluster to SelectDB, data types are converted.
+If you do not select Schema Synchronization, you must create Unique or Duplicate model tables with the appropriate schemas in the destination SelectDB instance in advance.
+For more information, see Data type mappings, Additional column information, and Data models.

 Processing Mode of Conflicting Tables